1967–1970

 1967–1970, also known as the Blue Album, is a compilation album of songs by the English rock band the Beatles, spanning the years indicated in the title.
 A double LP, it was released with 1962–1966 (the "Red Album") in April 1973.
 1967–1970 topped the Billboard albums chart in the United States and peaked at number 2 on the UK Albums Chart.
 It was re-released in September 1993 on CD, charting at number 4 in the United Kingdom.

 The album was instigated by Apple Records manager Allen Klein during his final months before being dismissed from that position.
 As with 1962–1966, the compilation was created by Apple and EMI/Capitol Records in response to a bootleg collection titled Alpha Omega, which had been sold on television the previous year.
 Print advertising for the two records made a point of declaring them "the only authorized collection of the Beatles".
 The success of the two official double LP compilations inspired Capitol's repackaging of the Beach Boys' 1960s hits, starting with the 1974 album Endless Summer.

+A deluxe expanded version of the album was released on 10 November 2023, featuring the previously unreleased song "Now and Then", the final original single by the group.
+The deluxe edition features the album anniversary remix versions of the songs.

 Album covers

 For the group's 1963 debut LP Please Please Me, photographer Angus McBean took the distinctive colour photograph of the group looking down over the stairwell inside EMI House (EMI's London headquarters in Manchester Square, demolished in 1995).

 In 1969, the Beatles asked McBean to recreate this shot.
 Although a photograph from the 1969 photo shoot was originally intended for the then-planned Get Back album, it was not used when that project saw eventual release in 1970 as Let It Be.
 Instead, another photograph from the 1969 shoot, along with an unused photograph from the 1963 photo shoot, was used for both this LP and 1962–1966.

-The inner gatefold photo for both LPs is by Don McCullin from the "Mad Day Out" photo session in London on Sunday 28 July 1968.
+The inner gatefold photo for both LPs has been attributed to both Stephen Goldblatt and Don McCullin, and is from the "Mad Day Out" photo session in London on Sunday 28 July 1968.

 The album cover was designed by Tom Wilkes.